developer-zebra/developer-zebra-site/src/mdna/index.md

    video_type: youtube
    button_text: Learn More
  - image-location: right
-   title: Detect the presence of a signature
+   title: Detect the Presence of a Signature
    subtitle: New in DataWedge
    description: With DataWedge, detect the presence of a handwritten signature to automatically check for delivery confirmation.
 DataWedge provides the capability for any application on the device to acquire data from various input sources, manipulate data based on basic or custom rules, and output data to the app.
    url: /datawedge/latest/guide/about/